oglama/oglama/docs/README.md

       // Ooops! (reCaptcha, login wall etc.)
       if (!elements) {
-        // Abandon the current run (and clear values in the Run store)
+        // Abandon the current run (and clear values in the run store)
         $.stop("State the meaning of life to continue.");
       }
 srcFunctions: []